You’ll never forget a good sports coach.

 It’s also about leading by example.
 A coach who gets stuck in, excites kids and brings demonstrations to life will be more effective than a static coach blowing a whistle from the sidelines.

-Above all, being a motivational coach involves demonstrating the joy in movement and the fun to be had in all forms of physical activity.
+Above all, being a motivational coach involves demonstrating the joy in movement and the fun to be had in all forms of sport and physical activity.

-Part of the coaching process is adapting communication to get the best from learners.
+Part of the coaching process is adapting communication to get the best from learners, who may well be from a range of different backgrounds.
 As well as being a good communicator, a good coach will also have excellent listening skills.

-Sharp listening skills will help a good coach to identify if a child needs additional support, or if they need to modify the lesson to suit the class.
+Sharp listening skills will help a good coach to identify if a child needs additional support in the chosen sport, or if they need to modify the lesson to suit the class.
 They will be able to show empathy and, as a result, learners will feel listened to and understood, which can help to promote good relationships between teachers and students.

 By listening keenly a great coach will form positive relationships and be sure to inspire the best in their sessions.